 Wind Energy Area Massachusetts Project Name Bay State Wind Constitution Wind Vineyard Wind Nameplate Capacity (Megawatts) 800 200 800 Project Offtake Status Pending future OSW solicitations.
 Pending future OSW solicitations.
-On May 23, 2018, in its first utility-scale offshore wind solicitation, Massachusetts selected Vineyard Wind's 800-megawatt bid.
+On May 23, 2018, in its first utility- scale offshore wind solicitation, Massachusetts selected Vineyard Wind's 800-megawatt bid.
 Vineyard Wind's proposed power purchase agreement with Massachusetts utilities must now be approved by the Massachusetts Department of Public Utilities.
 To be determined.
-OCS Lease Number OCS-A 0500 OCS-A 0501 OCS-A 0502 OCS-A 0503 Acreage \$281,285 166,886 248,015 140,554 Acquisition Fee \$150,197 \$496,030 (Minimum bid for auction round 1) \$281,108 (Minimum bid for auction round 1) Original Lessee RES America Developments, Inc. Bay State Wind, LLC (partnership of Ørsted and Eversource) Vineyard Wind, LLC (formerly new lease areas announced April 6, 2018 by U.S. Department of the Interior.
-Prior to this announcement, two offshore wind developers (PNE Wind USA, Inc. and Statoil Wind US, This is one of the Current Lessee OffshoreMW, LLC).
+OCS Lease Number OCS-A 0500 OCS-A 0501 OCS-A 0502 OCS-A 0503 Acreage 187,523 166,886 248,015 140,554 Acquisition Fee \$281,285 \$150,197 \$496,030 (Minimum bid for auction round 1) \$281,108 (Minimum bid for auction round 1) Original Lessee RES America Developments, Inc. Vineyard Wind, This is one of the This is one of the Current Lessee Bay State Wind, LLC (partnership of Ørsted and Eversource) LLC (formerly OffshoreMW, LLC).
 Vineyard Wind is owned 50% by Avangrid Renewables (subsidiary of Iberdrola) and 50% by Copenhagen Infrastructure Partners. new lease areas announced April 6, 2018 by U.S. Department of the Interior.
-Prior to this announcement, two offshore wind developers (PNE Wind USA, Inc. and Statoil Wind US, LLC) submitted Lease Effective Date April 1, 2015 April 1, 2015 unsolicited unsolicit unsolicited Site Assessment Plan Status SAP approved by BOEM on June 29, 2017.
-SAP approved by BOEM on May 10, 2018. requests to lease this parcel (OCS-A 0502).
-Based upon these two submissions. requests to lease this parcel (OCS-A 503).
-Based upon these two submissions.
-Construction and Operations Plan Status June 2022 is current COP to BOEM. deadline to submit Draft COP submitted to BOEM in December 2017.
-On March 30, 2018, BOEM announced its intent to prepare an Environmental Impact Statement concerning this COP.
-BOEM has determined that competitive interest exists with respect to this parcel.
-BOEM will therefore proceed with the competitive OCS leasing process, which is conducted via auction.
-BOEM has determined that competitive interest exists with respect to this parcel.
+Prior to this announcement, two offshore wind developers (PNE Wind USA, Inc. and Statoil Wind US, LLC) submitted new lease areas announced April 6, 2018 by U.S. Department of the Interior.
+Prior to this announcement, two offshore wind developers (PNE Wind USA, Inc. and Statoil Wind US, LLC) submitted Lease Effective Date April 1, 2015 April 1, 2015 unsolicited unsolicited Site Assessment Plan Status SAP approved by BOEM on June 29, 2017.
+June 20, 2017.
+June 2022 is current deadline to submit COP to BOEM.
+COP to BOEM.
+COP to BOEM.
+COP to BOEM.
+Submitted to BOEM in December 2017.
+Con March 30, 2018, BOEM announced its intent to prepare an Environmental Impact Statement concerning this Concerning this requests to lease this parcel (OCS-A 0502).
+Based upon these two (OCS-A 503).
+Based upon these Construction and Operations Plan Status submitted to BOEM in December 2017.
+On March 30, 2018, BOEM announced its intent to prepare an Environmental Impact Statement concerning this BOEM has determined that competitive interest exists with respect to this parcel.
+BOEM will therefore proceed with the competitive OCS leasing process, which is conducted via auction. two submissions, BOEM has determined that competitive interest exists with respect to this parcel.
 BOEM will therefore proceed with the competitive OCS leasing process, which is conducted via auction.